kubilaycaglayan/kubilay/README.md

 # kubilay

-This npm package has several methods that helps user to create HTML elements in fewer lines.
+This is an npm package.
+It has several methods that helps user to create HTML elements in fewer lines.

+### Usage

 ```
 const kubilay = require('kubilay');